 Certain Australian entities in the Group formed a tax consolidated group in Australia from 10 October 2013.
 The tax consolidated group's current tax expense and other deferred tax assets are required to be allocated to the members of the Australian tax consolidated group in accordance with UIG 1052.
 The Consolidated Entity uses a group allocation method for this purpose where the allocated current tax payable, current tax loss, deferred tax assets and other tax credits for each Australian member of the tax consolidated group is determined as if the Australian Group is a standalone tax payer but modified as necessary to recognise membership of a tax consolidated group.
-Recognition of amounts allocated to members the tax able profits.
+Recognition of amounts allocated to members the tax consolidated group has regard to the tax consolidated group's future taxable profits.